 - They care about animals, specially their own animals.
 They try to find the best pastures for them.
 They know how important it is for the herd to have movement, so every day they take them to surrounding pastures, no matter how far they might be, or how long it may take.
 Even the mere Kuch is to the benefit of the animal & nature.

 - They care about the other nomads.
 When they have more than enough of something, they share it with others.
 Nomads have always been known for the close and supportive relationship they have developed among themselves.

 - Nomads’ life has many ups and downs.
 Sometimes, specially during kuch, they face some unexpected challenges.
 Whether they are big ones or small, Nomads have their own way to deal with difficulties.
 Each tribe has a Kalantar.
 When a problem comes up, he is the one who is responsible for solving it.
 From family feuds to serious difficulties they may encounter while migrating.
 In the movie people of the wind, one can see how Jafar Gholi Babadi who is the kalantar, decides how to pass the river while the route was completely blocked off.
 Or, when the newly engaged couples had problems, it was he who settled down the situation and told them what to do.

-- When it comes to Nomads, diversity is a keyword.
+- When it comes to nomads, diversity is a keyword.
 Nomads are less than 5% of the world’s population, but they protect 80% of global diversity.
 So, it goes without saying what an important role they can have on nature.
-Different nomads of Iran raise different kinds of the animal; sheep, goats, camel, etc. Even two neighboring Nomads may have two different kinds of sheep.
-They also plant rice, lentil and some other legumes when they are not kuching.
+Different nomads of Iran raise different kinds of the animal; sheep, goats, camel, etc. Even two neighboring nomads may have two different kinds of sheep.
+They also plant rice, lentil, and some other legumes when they are not doing transhumance.